Financial-Times/dotcom-tool-kit/readme.md

 #### `options`

 An object containing options for Tool Kit plugins.
-The keys are the names of plugins, and the values are an options object which will be passed into that plugin's commands:
+The keys are the names of plugins, and the values are an options object which will be passed into that plugin's tasks:

 ```yaml
 options: